br3ndonland/br3ndonland.github.io-jekyll/pages/about.md

 I considered various ways to learn, like code bootcamps or computer science grad school.
 I decided to put together a custom computing curriculum, focused on practical web development training from Udacity and Google.
 I really enjoyed it.
 See the <a href="{{ 'udacity' | relative_url }}">Udacity page</a> for more details on my training.

+**Coding and science motivate me in similar ways: I learn new skills through focused personal growth, and I can use my skills to make a positive impact on the world.**

 <h3 class="no-anchor">More resources</h3>

 Here are some resources, in addition to Udacity and Google, that have helped me learn about computers.